Minnesota Michigan Odds

-This Big Ten contest will be nationally televised on either ABC or ESPN 2 at > 3:30 EST Saturday afternoon depending on your region.
-Oddsmakers in Las > Vegas have installed Michigan as a 19.5-point favorite over Minnesota and a > total set of 50 points.
+Kickoff inside Michigan Stadium is set for 3:30 EST Saturday afternoon with either ABC or ESPN 2 providing the television coverage depending on your region.
+Oddsmakers in Las Vegas have installed Michigan as a 13-point favorite over Minnesota with a total set of 43 points.

 I really believe that the Wolverines are a serious threat to win the Big Ten West division this year despite the 2-2 start.
 They still have their entire conference season ahead of them and plenty to play for, which is a point that head coach Brady Hoke has been making to his players.
 That’s a good move on his part after frustrating losses to both Notre Dame (0-31) and Utah (10-26) in games that weren’t nearly the blowouts they would indicate.